 For a modern, trendy atmosphere, Nobu 57—chef Nobu Matsuhisa’s primary international location—offers a chic uptown environment and modern Japanese cuisine.
 Keep an eye out for celebrities as it remains a prime spot for star gazing.

 40 West 57th Street, between Fifth and Sixth Avenues

-The finest Spanish food in town in a quiet atmosphere is at Toledo.
+The finest Spanish food in town in a quiet atmosphere is at Toledo, located close to Madison Square Garden.
 Owner Manuel Lorenzo serves classic fare in a very sophisticated setting.
 The paella dishes are simply superb and the flan is amazing.

 6 East 36th Street, between Fifth and Madison Avenues

 This is the upscale restaurant in Chinatown that everyone is talking about.
 First, try the cold sesame noodles—which this restaurant made famous in America—and then order the finest Peking Duck you have ever tasted.
 Owned by Chef Tang.
 It will make you come back for more.
 Sit downstairs and choose table 1, 4, 7, or 9.

 42 East Broadway, between Catherine and Market Streets